-Legally only the person who purchased the item has a right to return faulty goods.
-Yet, if the assistant writes on your receipt and their copy (ie the debit/credit card slip) the item's a gift and who it's for, the rights are transferred.
+Legally, only the person who purchased the item has a right to return faulty goods.
+Yet if the assistant writes it's a gift and who it's for on your receipt as well their copy (the debit/credit card slip), the rights are transferred.

-Of course, some shops allow recipients regardless, but it's worth doing just in case.
+Some shops will deal with gift recipients regardless, but it's worth doing just in case.

-Yet if you didn't ask, and it's not specified in the manual or any other paperwork, it's your problem; not the shop's.
+Yet if you didn't ask, and it's not specified in the manual or any other paperwork, then it's your proble and not the shop's.

 If the item breaks the SAD FART rules, your agreement's with the shop you bought it from, NOT the manufacturer.
 So the retailer MUST deal with it - don't let it palm you off.

-If goods are late eg for Christmas or a birthday, you can only complain if you or the retailer specified (and you can prove) it was for specific delivery.
+If goods are late, eg, for Christmas or a birthday, you can only complain if you or the retailer said it was for specific delivery (and you can prove it).
 Then it's breach of contract and you've a right to a refund.
-Though even if delivery isn't specified, things should be delivered within a reasonable time.
+Even if delivery isn't specified, items should be delivered within a reasonable time.

-Pay for £100+ goods on a credit card and the card company's jointly liable with the retailer if something goes wrong.
+Pay for goods worth £100+ on a credit card and the card company's jointly liable with the retailer if something goes wrong.
 This applies to gift cards and vouchers too, provided each denomination is at least £100.
-Though only do this if you can clear the card in full next month to avoid interest.
+Though only do this if you can clear the credit card in full next month to avoid interest.

-This gives you extra legal rights, but for full details see the Section 75 Refunds guide.
+This gives you extra legal rights.
+For full details, see the Section 75 Refunds guide.

-Unless items break the SAD FART rules, you've no legal right for return.
-So don't buy clothes for someone thinking you can change the size if it doesn't fit, or colour or anything else.
+Unless items break the SAD FART rules, you've no legal right to return them.
+So don't buy clothes for someone thinking you can change the size if it doesn't fit, is the wrong colour or anything else.

-Many shops will allow it, but they don't have to.
-Unless that is, they have a published returns policy allowing it, as then it's a contractual condition of sale, so they must obey it.
+Many shops will allow it.
+But they don't have to, unless they have a published returns policy allowing it, as then it's a contractual condition of sale.
+In that case, they must obey it.

-You've more rights online (or telephone/catalogue) due to the Distance Selling Rules.
-This gives a legal right to send most goods back within a week, for a full refund, even if there's no fault.
-Though you'll usually need to pay for the return delivery.
+You've more rights online (or by telephone/catalogue) due to the Distance Selling Rules.
+These mean you have a legal right to send most goods back within a week for a full refund, even if there's no fault.
+You'll usually need to pay for the return delivery, though.

 With faulty goods, you simply need proof of purchase.

-This could be the receipt, but any other legitimate record (eg a bank statement) should be fine.
+This could be the receipt, but any other legitimate record (such as a bank statement) should be fine.

-However, if you have no legal right and are just utilising a store's returns policy; if it requires a receipt, you need it.
+But if you've no legal right and you're just using a store's returns policy, then if it requires a receipt, you need it.